MysteryPancake/Houdini-Fun/Lerp.md

 If you've ever wondered how they work, look no further!
 I remade them on my [After Effects Fun](https://github.com/MysteryPancake/After-Effects-Fun) page, so let's port them to VEX!

-For a great resource on deriving them yourself, be sure to check out [Simon](https://www.youtube.com/watch?v=YJB1QnEmlTs) and [Freya's](https://www.youtube.com/watch?v=aVwxzDHniEw) videos!
+For a great resource on deriving them yourself, check out [Simon](https://www.youtube.com/watch?v=YJB1QnEmlTs) and [Freya's](https://www.youtube.com/watch?v=aVwxzDHniEw) videos!

 ## `lerp()`
 Lerp takes two values and performs a weighted sum based on a factor.